filipmellgren/IO_phd/empirical_ps/main.md

 where we assume $\epsilon_{ij}$ is iid across products and follows an extreme value distribution of type II.
 TODO is it not 1? and $\delta_j$ is a deterministic part of the utility of product $j$.

+Under tbis specification, the probability that a consumer choosed $j$ is:

 For this specification, we can write market share as follows:

 $$s_j(\delta) = \frac{\exp^{\delta_j}}{\left(\sum_{r = 0}^{N}\exp{\delta_r} \right)}$$.